 The inaccessible peaks of the Atlas Mountains have long served as a refuge for the Berber.
 These rugged mountains provided a base of resistance against the Romans, Vandals, Byzantine, and Arabs.
 However, the Muslims conquered the Maghrib between 670 and 700 A.D.

 Emigration is becoming more common among the Berber, and it is estimated that several million now live in European cities.
-Approximately 173,000 Shawiya Berber have immigrated to France.
-In the 1980's, however, the European labor market closed to new workers.
+A large number of Shawiya Berbers have immigrated to France.
+In the 1980s, however, the European labor market closed to new workers.

 The Shawiya are a part of various Berber groups that have risen in Algeria to defend their identity.
 In general, they are sturdy, thrifty, hospitable, and lovers of the soil.
 They are also said to be proud, shrewd, persistent, and loyal.
 In particular, a passion for independence is deeply ingrained in their culture.